anuket-project/anuket-specifications/doc/gov/chapters/chapter09.rst

 Objectives of RI1/RC1 Trials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The object is to quantitively and qualitatively assess and evaluate the following CNTT requirements, methods, and support processes:
+The object is to quantitively and qualitatively assess and evaluate the following Anuket requirements, methods, and support processes:

--  RI1 Specifications
+-  RI1 or RI2 Specifications
--  VI1 implementation support methods ( i.e. cookbooks, installation manuals, how to guides etc.)
+-  VI implementation support methods ( i.e. cookbooks, installation manuals, how to guides etc.)
--  RC1 Test Suite
+-  RC1 or RC2 Test Suite
 -  TC Traceability
 -  Test Pass Criteria
 -  Benchmark Data